praparn/kubernetes_202005/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Specifies the header prefix used to propagate baggage. _**default:**_ uberctx-

+## datadog-collector-host

+Specifies the datadog agent host to use when uploading traces.
+It must be a valid URL.

+## datadog-collector-port

+Specifies the port to use when uploading traces. _**default:**_ 8126

+## datadog-service-name

+Specifies the service name to use for any traces created. _**default:**_ nginx

+## datadog-operation-name-override

+Overrides the operation naem to use for any traces crated. _**default:**_ nginx.handle

+## datadog-priority-sampling

+Specifies to use client-side sampling.
+If true disables client-side sampling (thus ignoring `sample_rate`) and enables distributed priority sampling, where traces are sampled based on a combination of user-assigned priorities and configuration from the agent. _**default:**_ true

+## datadog-sample-rate

+Specifies sample rate for any traces created.
+This is effective only when `datadog-priority-sampling` is `false` _**default:**_ 1.0

 ## main-snippet

 Adds custom configuration to the main section of the nginx configuration.